shravankshenoy/sql_leetcode_learnings/README.md

 3. https://www.geeksforgeeks.org/sql-using-clause/

 ## Day 2
-* In CTE, WITH keyword should be only at the beginning, not before each table

 * Cross join generates all possible combinations of values/rows.
 Cross join is useful when we want to create a grid like structure with all possible combinations.
-In the example below, we want to create a grid with all possible combinations of Students and SUbjects, and then use that to see how many times a student has taken an exam.
+In the example below, we want to create a grid with all possible combinations of Students and Subjects, and then use that to see how many times a student has taken an exam.
 Very useful to find cases when student has not taken an exam even once, which would not be captured without a cross join

 ```